Swhag/Soc-Analyst-Portfolio/5 - Greenholt Phishing Analysis/README.md

 ---

 ## Objective
-Assess a suspicious email and decide whether it represents a legitimate business message or a phishing attempt, using common email analysis techniques and supporting evidence.
+Analyze the email to determine whether it was real or a phishing attempt and decide whether it required action or could be safely ignored.

 ---